With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

 3. What is a DMV point hearing?

-They are less formal than criminal proceedings.
-Similar to trials, at DMV hearings you can present evidence and witnesses and cross-examine state witnesses, such as the police officer.
+DMV point hearings, less formal than criminal trials, occur in person or over the phone.
+You can appear by yourself or with your attorney.
+Like at trials, you can present evidence and witnesses and cross-examine state witnesses, such as the police officer.

-- the nature of the traffic violation(s)
+- The nature of the traffic violation(s)

-- your age
+- Your age

-- your driving history
+- Your driving history

-Ultimately, the hearing officer has the discretion to impose a suspension of six months to one year.
+Ultimately, the hearing master has the discretion to impose a suspension of six months to one year.
 If you do not attend your DMV hearing, you get your license automatically suspended for one year.4

-- Application for reinstatement (Form DR 2870),
+- An application for reinstatement (Form DR 2870),

 - A reinstatement fee of $95 (plus a fee of $25 in DUI/DWAI/UDD cases) payable to the Department of Revenue, and